cxz161530/turtleticketing/README.md

 ### This relationship of resources is the following:
-#### -One turtle has many toys
+#### -One ticket has many follow-up members
-#### -Many turtles may have many toys
+#### -Many tickets may have many members

 ### This a CRUD program with the following:
-#### CREATE FUNCTIONS: There is a create for a user, a property, and a request.
+#### CREATE FUNCTIONS: There is a create for a member and a ticket.

-#### READ: There is a read to view each turtle and rock.
-Additionally there is a full index option to see all rocks and turtles entered.
+#### READ: There is a read to view each ticket and member.
+Additionally there is a full index option to see all members and tickets entered.

-#### DELETE: There is a delete function for the turtles and rocks.
+#### DELETE: There is a delete function for the tickets and members.

-#### EDIT: There is an edit function for the turtles and rocks.
+#### EDIT: There is an edit function for the tickets and members.